NoroffFEU/development-platforms/2-mysql-caste-study.md

 BINARY and VARBINARY have many similarities with CHAR and VARCHAR.
 The difference is that the values are stored as byte strings rather than character strings.
 The size of BINARY and VARBINARY values can be specified like in CHAR and VARCHAR by using parentheses e.g. Binary(40).
 In this example, the value will allow storage for 40 bytes and pads the potentially "missing" space with 0x00, which is then retained when the value is retrieved.
 VARBINARY will do the same as VARCHAR by initially using 1 or 2 byte prefix plus data.
-There is no padding
+There is no padding.

 BLOB and TEXT

-- BLOB stands for "Binary Large OBject".
+BLOB stands for "Binary Large OBject".
 There are four different types of BLOBs: TINYBLOB, BLOB, MEDIUMBLOB and LONGBLOB.
 BLOBs store the value as binary strings
-- TEXT is the "non-binary" equivalent to blob, There are four different types of TEXT: TINYTEXT, TEXT, MEDIUMTEXT and LONGTEXT.
+TEXT is the "non-binary" equivalent to blob, There are four different types of TEXT: TINYTEXT, TEXT, MEDIUMTEXT and LONGTEXT.
 TEXT stores values as character strings.

-- some developers argue that you CAN utilize BLOBs and TEXTs as a "document-database storage", meaning you can use a relational database to achieve some of the same benefits from a document-no-SQL database.
+Some developers argue that you CAN utilize BLOBs and TEXTs as a "document-database storage", meaning you can use a relational database to achieve some of the same benefits from a document-no-SQL database.
 However, this seems to be an ongoing debate.

 ENUM

-- ENUM, which is short for enumeration.
+ENUM, which is short for enumeration.
 Is a string object where a set of values are enumerated.
 Think of this as an array of string values, each value has an index and only one value can be selected at a time.
 ENUMs store the string values as numbers to save data and return strings when retrieved.
 Only one index can be selected at a time.

 SET

-- SET is in many ways similar to ENUMs.
+SET is in many ways similar to ENUMs.
 SET allows you to select many options, as opposed to ENUM which only allows one.
 A SET column can have up to 64 members.
 An error will occur if the values are duplicated when strict SQL mode is active.
 Some argue that SET can be an inefficient way to store data because of its limiting storage capacity when working with "many to many relationships"

 ##### Date and Time Data Types